-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Early Head Start (EHS) program has submitted a public comment letter to the U.S. Department of Health and Human Services, advocating for a revision of the current requirement mandating 46 annual home visits for families.
 The letter, authored by Early Head Start Director-Crawford, Melissa Proper, highlights the need for a more flexible visit quota that reflects the modern workforce dynamics faced by many families.

-Proper notes that 62% of the 82 families served this pr more ST
+Proper notes that 62% of the 82 families served this program year have at least one working parent or gua more ST

 Ecological Restoration Business Association: Public Comment Letter Recommends Reforms to ESA Section 10(a) Program (10)